Social Interpretable Reinforcement Learning: Method

 Note that, in our method, agents do not share their experiences.
 In fact, in order to share experiences, each agent would need to explore the environment on its own.
 On the other hand, in our collaborative phase, the exploration is conducted by all the agents at the same time.
 This is due to the fact that, after each action (which has been decided collectively), all the agents are updated with the very same transition.
 Thus, in our case, the exploration is guided by all the agents at the same time.
 This, given a fixed computational cost, gives more control to each agent on the transitions that it experiences (w.r.t. sharing experiences).
 Moreover, our approach can be seen as a mix of online and offline learning.
-In fact, while some methods \cite{custode2021co,custode2023evolutionary} solely perform online learning, other methods (e.g., \cite{dhebar_interpretable-ai_2020}) only perform offline learning, and experience sharing allows for a mix of online and offline learning (with hard-coded proportions); our method, instead, allows exploring the continuum between online and offline RL without requiring hard-coded proportions between the amount of data learned online and that learned offline.
+In fact, while the baseline method \cite{custode2023evolutionary} solely performs online learning, other methods (e.g., \cite{dhebar_interpretable-ai_2020}) only perform offline learning and experience sharing performs a mix of online and offline learning (with hard-coded proportions); our method allows exploring the continuum between online and offline RL without requiring hard-coded proportions between the amount of data learned online and that learned offline.
 In fact, in our approach, each agent has a direct influence on the sampling probability for each of the actions, indirectly influencing the action chosen for each step.

-From the point of view of computational complexity, our approach is very convenient when the optimizer proposes a large number of agents at each generation.
-In fact, having a set of $p$ agents, $g$ generations, and $e$ episodes, the computational cost (i.e., the number of episodes simulated during training) of the process from a non-social approach would be $O(p\cdot g\cdot e)$, where each agent experiences $e$ episodes.
+From the point of view of computational complexity, our approach is very convenient especially when the optimizer has to evaluate a large number of agents at each iteration.
+In fact, having a set of $p$ agents, $g$ iterations, and $e$ episodes, the computational cost of the process from \cite{custode2023evolutionary} would be $O(p\cdot g\cdot e)$, where each agent experiences $e$ episodes.
 Instead, with SIRL, using $e_c$ collaborative episodes and $e_i$ individual episodes, we obtain a computational complexity of $O(p\cdot g\cdot e_i + g\cdot e_c)$.
 Hence, in SIRL each agent experiences $e_c + e_i$ episodes.

-Overall, the advantages (w.r.t. a non-social approach) introduced by SIRL are twofold.
+The advantages introduced by SIRL are twofold.
 Firstly, we can reduce the computational cost of the training by balancing $e_i$ and $e_c$ in such a way that: